-by Freddy J. Nager, Founder of Atomic Tango LLC + Fellow Aspiring Mogul
+by Freddy Tran Nager, Founder of Atomic Tango + Fellow Aspiring Mogul; illustration by Barzak…

 I recently spoke about media careers to college students at the National Broadcasting Society AERho Convention.
-We were in the heart of the Disneyland Resort, amidst thousands of tourists wearing Mickey Mouse ears and celebrating America’s greatest media brand.
-It was the perfect place to discuss the future of media and how these aspiring young professionals could rule it.
-It also was a great demo of the difference between old school and new school mentalities…
+We gathered in the heart of the Disneyland Resort, amidst thousands of tourists wearing Mickey Mouse ears and celebrating America’s greatest media brand.
+It served as the perfect stage for discussing the future of media and how these aspiring young professionals could rule it.
+It also demonstrated the difference between old school and new school mentalities…

-On the panel with me were a couple of senior execs from traditional ad agencies.
-They were successful older men with really nice ties.
-(Yes, I was tie-less.)
-One exec was cheerful and the kind of guy I’d love to work with.
-The other was a complete corporate conformist straight out of my Atomic Tango trailer.
-He harumphed about his agency’s internship program, the importance of dressing correctly in the interview, and how coming too early for your interview was just as bad as coming late…
+The panel included myself and a couple of senior execs from traditional ad agencies.
+Both were successful older men with nice ties.
+(I went tie-less.)
+One seemed like the kind of guy I’d love to work with: cheerful and encouraging.
+The other harumphed about his agency’s internship program, the importance of dressing correctly in a job interview, and how arriving too early was just as bad as coming late.

-Yes, I know, all that was perfect advice for the aspiring account execs and other suits in the audience.
-If you need a job in corporate media, follow the rules of decorum.
-(Then again, when I wore a suit to my interview at MCA Records eons ago, I was ridiculed by my future boss, and MCA was the most corporate label in history.
-And if you’re a designer or writer and show up to an ad agency in your Brooks Brothers finest, you better have one hell of a creative portfolio.)
+Yes, I know, all that noise about proper attire and punctuality perfectly “suited” the aspiring middle managers in the audience.
+If you crave a job in corporate media, follow the rules of decorum.
+Then again, when I wore a suit to my interview at MCA Records eons ago, my future boss ridiculed me (“Nice suit!”), even though MCA was the most corporate label in music history.
+And if you’re a designer or writer and show up to an ad agency in your Brooks Brothers finest, you better have one hell of a creative portfolio.

-What that exec was myopically ignoring was the fact that many media success stories today don’t even involve a single job interview.
+Dress code aside, grumpy exec myopically ignored the fact that many media success stories today don’t even involve a single job interview.
 And that the corporate media jobs he so proudly promoted are becoming fewer and fewer and fewer…

 Welcome to the New Media World Order

-Indeed, after we met that afternoon, we decided to work together.
+After we met later that afternoon, we decided to work together.
 And neither of us wore a tie.
-In fact, Barzak’s cool goatee was a far better accessory.
+In fact, Barzak’s cool goatee seemed the more fitting accessory.

 Another example is multi-talented film director Dane Boedigheimer.
-I stumbled across his clever online videos, which featured some impressive low-budget special effects.
-Although he graduated from film school, he let his videos posted on various sites do the talking.
-One day he came up with an idea for a talking piece of citrus fruit, the resulting video exploded online, and, hence, his hit YouTube and Cartoon Network series The Annoying Orange was born.
+I stumbled across his creative and wickedly funny online videos, which featured impressive low-budget special effects.
+Although he graduated from film school, that didn’t suffice; instead, he needed his videos on various sites do the talking.
+One day he came up with an idea for a talking citrus fruit, the resulting video exploded online and eventually evolved into the hit YouTube and Cartoon Network series The Annoying Orange.

-This approach works for Barzak and Dane because they’ve got immense talent and relentless drive.
-For everyone else, there are the corporations.
-But note this: corporate media giants are hiring fewer people than ever.
+This approach works for Barzak and Dane because they have immense talent and relentless drive.
+Everyone else works for corporations.
+But note: corporate media giants are hiring fewer people than ever.
 Just try getting a job at any big city newspaper.

-Indeed, even in the fat old days, corporate media didn’t hand out a lot of glamorous jobs, even to those who schlepped coffee and distributed mail for years in so-called “internships.”
-Most corporate media gigs are good for the resume, not so good for the soul.
+Indeed, even in the old days, corporate media didn’t hand out many glamorous jobs, even to those who schlepped coffee and distributed mail for years in so-called “internships.”
+Most corporate media gigs serve the resume, not the soul.

-And now, more and more media companies are relying on independent contractors with the talent and the reliability to get the job done.
-It’s the way Hollywood has produced movies since the old studio system collapsed.
-Actors, writers, directors and even most below-the-line pros go from gig to gig, and have to promote themselves or, if they’re lucky, have an agent promote them.
+That’s how Hollywood has produced movies since the old studio system collapsed.
+Actors, writers, directors, even most below-the-line pros go from gig to gig and have to continuously promote themselves or, if they’re lucky, have an agent continuously promote them.

 Internships?
 You don’t need no stinkin’ internships.
-There are hundreds of Web 2.0 companies creating free apps and giving away their server space to help you promote yourself.
+Hundreds of Web 2.0 companies give away their server space to help creative professionals promote themselves.
 True, it’s not easy and there’s no guarantee of success — but this business has never been easy and there’s never been any guarantee of success.
 (Want guaranteed income?
-Become a car mechanic.)
+Become a BMW mechanic.)
 Today you simply have more freedom to be yourself and let your talent do the talking — you just have to buy your own health insurance.